maliput/maliput_documentation/docs/overview.rst

 * Inertial frame vs Lane frame.

-  * The Inertial-frame is any right-handed 3D inertial Cartesian coordinate system, with orthonormal basis (x^,y^,z^) and positions expressed as triples (x,y,z).
+  * The Inertial-Frame is any right-handed 3D inertial Cartesian coordinate system, with orthonormal basis (x̂, ŷ, ẑ) and positions expressed as triples (x,y,z).
   * The Lane-frame is a right-handed orthonormal curvilinear coordinate system, with positions expressed as coordinates (s,r,h).
-Each Lane in a ``RoadGeometry`` defines its own embedding into the Inertial space, and thus each Lane has its own Lane-frame.
+Each Lane in a ``RoadGeometry`` defines its own embedding into the Inertial space, and thus each Lane has its own Lane-Frame.

 * G1 Contiguity

-  * G1 Contiguity requirement affects both `Lane` description and `Segment` description.
+G1 contiguity is controlled via a linear tolerance (measured in meters) and an angular tolerance (measured in radians).
+Tolerances are checked at the BranchPoints by `maliput` API and it is required that the implementation respects them for all points the `RoadGeometry` volume.
 * Tolerance control

   * Linear and angular tolerances are user-defined.